hackathon-accessibility/hackathon-accessibility.github.io/docs/index.md

 DURING THE EVENT

 _ Prepare staff to manage unexpected situations that can occur during the event ( ex : difficulties accessing the slides, or adjusting the seating arrangement)
-_ Ensuring all communication channels (e.g. website, social media, flyers) are available to people with disabilities (e.g. alt text, captions, braille).
+_ Ensuring all communication channels (e.g. website, social media, flyers) are available to people with disabilities (e.g. alt text, captions, braille)

 AFTER THE EVENT
 To request feedback from attendees to further improve the service of accessibility ( this can be done by surveys, or reviews of the event )

 DISABILITIES/IMPAIRMENT CATERGORIES {subchapters with recommendations per disability type}:

 VISUAL IMPAIRMENT
 _ Proper formatting for assistive technologies {alternative texts for images and videos, heading tags to structure content (text is accessible via keyboard navigation)}
-_ Request to follow rules for creating presentations (high contrast ratio) _ Large and legible text, large print or braille
+_ Request to follow rules for creating presentations (high contrast ratio)
+_ Large and legible text, large print or braille
 _ Responsive designs (different screen sizes)
 _ Assistive technology support and compatibility
 _ Taking into consideration seat reservations
 User testing

 HEARING IMPAIRMENT
-_ Text-based transcripts for the audio content and closed captioning _ Signs for alerts and notifications
+_ Text-based transcripts for the audio content and closed captioning
+_ Signs for alerts and notifications
 _ Text-based chat
 _ Sign language interpreters
 User testing

 MOTOR DISABILITIES
 _ Venue accessibility (see general recommendation)
 _ Keyboard accessibility (shortcuts enabled)
 _ Taking into consideration seat reservation
 User testing

-4. Other Recommended Sources
+OTHER RECOMMENDED SOURCES
 Visit the example form
 Download the checklist